Follow the steps in this topic to install or uninstall a Collector on MacOS. See Installed Collectors for information on

 Download the Collector in either of the following ways:

-- In Sumo Logic select Manage Data > Collection > Collection (Manage > Collection in the classic UI).
+- In Sumo Logic select Manage Data > Collection > Collection.
 Click Add Collector, click Installed Collector, and then click the link for the Collector to begin the download.

 - Open a browser and enter the static URL for your pod.
 If you're not sure which pod you're using, check the login page (US2, EU, or AU appears in the URL for those pods; only US1 is not included in the URL).
 The download begins immediately.
 See Download a Collector from a Static URL for a list of the URLs for your Linux version and pod.